jagterberg/jagterberg.github.io/index.md

 <h5>Recent Updates</h5>
 <ul>
+<li> (June 2026) Two new papers posted on ArXiv: the first paper on <a href = "https://arxiv.org/abs/2606.06483">common subspace estimation and inference</a>, and the second on <a href = "https://arxiv.org/abs/2606.06482">hypothesis testing of networks</a>.
 <li> (Summer 2026) I will be speaking at <a href = "https://sites.google.com/view/snab-workshop-2026/home">SNAB</a> in Hanoi, <a href = "https://easyconferences.eu/isnps2026/">ISNPS</a> in Thessaloniki, and <a href= "https://ww3.aievolution.com/JSMAnnual2026/index.cfm?do=ev.viewEv&ev=7131">JSM</a> in Boston!
 PhD students Rajdeep and Zhexu will also be at JSM!</li>
 <li> (April 2026) Congratulations Rajdeep on receiving the IMS Hannan Graduate Student Award!</li>
 <li> (March 2026) My paper with Minh Tang and Carey Priebe on <a href = "https://arxiv.org/abs/2012.09828">two-sample network testing</a> has been accepted to the <i>Electronic Journal of Statistics</i>!</li>